-It is important that you carefully choose the right life insurance cover to adequately protect your loved ones from financial hardship, should you unexpectedly pass away and leave behind significant financial obligations to cover.
-Of course life insurance won't bring you back but it can give your family the financial security you would have provided.
+It is important that you choose the right life insurance cover to adequately protect your loved ones from financial hardship, should you unexpectedly pass away and leave behind significant financial obligations to cover.
+Choosing the right life insurance won't bring you back, but it can give your family the financial security in the areas that matter.

-Regardless of whether it is just yourself and your partner, or if you have a family of youngsters, you will have a person, or people, who are dependent on you financially.
-It is a sad fact that many families have experienced great hardship after the main breadwinner has passed away and left significant debt for their family to manage.
-This could mean the family home having to be sold along with the car or your spouse having to take on extra work to manage the ongoing living expenses.
-Nobody wants to leave a legacy such as this, but it does happen all too frequently.
-There is one way it can be avoided and that is to ensure you have sufficient life insurance.
+Whether it's just yourself and your partner, or if you have a family of youngsters, you will have people who are financially dependent on you.
+Many families experience great hardship after the main breadwinner has passed away and are left with a large chunk of financial responsibility.
+This could mean the family home having to be sold or your spouse having to take on extra work to manage the ongoing living expenses.

 The purchase of adequate life insurance need not be as big a hassle as many people think it is.
-One key reason for Australia's current underinsurance crisis is that people simply feel overwhelmed and confused by the different types of cover available and what they actually need to consider to give their family adequate cover.
-This article will offer some key steps to help you determine an adequate level of cover to protect you and your family.
+A key reason for Australia's current underinsurance crisis is that people simply feel overwhelmed by the different types of cover available.
+This article offers some simple steps help you determine an adequate level of cover to protect you and your family.

-If you are single, the cover you need will be sufficient to pay your bills, any outstanding mortgage debt, personal debt and coverage for your funeral costs.
-Term life insurance provides coverage for a pre-determined amount of time and you can choose the period of coverage that suits your situation and budget.
+- If you are single, the cover you need will be sufficient to pay your bills, any outstanding mortgage debt, personal debt and coverage for your funeral costs.

-If you are married and have children, you will need extra cover and at this point of time, you may have accumulated larger debts, either short-term or long-term.
-If something was to happen to you and you are the main income earner of the family, you will need life insurance coverage that will be sufficient to meet your family's financial commitments.
-This is also best obtained with a term insurance.
+- If you are married and have children, you will need extra cover and at this point of time, you may have accumulated larger debts, either short-term or long-term.

 Some common expenses that life insurance can help cover include;